Dragon's blood in skincare

 How dragon's blood works on skin

 Taspine and the lignans stimulate fibroblast migration to wound sites.
 Fibroblasts are the cells that produce new collagen and extracellular matrix during tissue repair.
 Studies in animals and humans show wounds treated with dragon's blood close faster, with less scarring and better tissue organization.
-In aftershave applications, this translates to faster post-shave skin recovery.
+In aftershave contexts, these are the mechanisms described in wound-healing research.

-The polyphenolic fraction (proanthocyanidins, phenolic acids) inhibits pro-inflammatory cytokine release — particularly the cytokines that drive post-injury inflammation.
-Reduces redness, swelling, and reactive skin discomfort.
+The polyphenolic fraction (proanthocyanidins, phenolic acids) has been studied for effects on pro-inflammatory cytokine release — including cytokines involved in post-injury inflammation.

 3. Antioxidant defense